nwasyl/Algorithms/README.md

 # Algorithms
-Some algorithms from Tim Roughgarden's algorithms course on Coursera
+Here are some algorithms from Tim Roughgarden's algorithms course on Coursera.
+He gave pseudocode; I practiced implementing them in Python.